EliasAfara/EliasAfara/README.md

 <br>
 <br>

-- ☝️  I'm a Senior Computer Science Student!
+- 👨‍💻 I'm a Senior Computer Science Student!
 - 🌱 I’m currently on the path of becoming a full stack web developer
-- 🔭 I’m currently working on building my portfolio!
 - 🥅 2020-2021 Goals: Graduate and seek opportunities to build my career
 - ⚡ Fun fact: I love to play Basketball and watch Anime / TV series
 </td>